celo-org/docs/docs/cel2/faq.md

 Alfajores is the first testnet of the Celo L1 blockchain, [launched in July 2019](https://blog.celo.org/introducing-alfajores-1b162ebcb44d).
 It was upgraded to L2 in September 2024.
 For more details, refer to the [Alfajores Testnet documentation](https://docs.celo.org/network/alfajores).

-Dango is the first testnet of the Celo L2 blockchain, launched in July 2024.
+Dango was the first testnet of the Celo L2 blockchain, launched in July 2024 and shut down in October 2024.
+It served as a test run for the Alfajores migration to L2.
-It implements the specifications detailed in [Cel2 Specification](https://specs.celo.org/root.html) while preserving the original Alfajores history and state.
-For more details, refer to [L1→L2 Migration Changes](https://specs.celo.org/l2_migration.html).

 Dango diverged from Alfajores L1 at block [24940100](https://celo-alfajores.blockscout.com/block/0xc0e521a7b7326064ec12f51449de16d3218de161335daaa4ae8bbed1790b4a6c).

-### I noticed you used the same chainID for Alfajores and Dango.
-Isn't that dangerous?

-Good catch!
-Yes, we're using the same chain ID for both Alfajores and Dango.
-This means that transactions from one testnet can be executed on the other testnet as well.
-But as both networks are testnets, this is not a problem.
-Furthermore, Dango is set to go away in fall 2024.

-### Are there any address changes between Alfajores and Dango?

-No, all contracts stay at their place.
-For more information about the migration, see the [migration docs](https://specs.celo.org/l2_migration.html).

 ### Is there anything that used to work on Alfajores that doesn’t anymore?